DGorodovenko/Pandas/README.md

 Mastering Python Libraries – Pandas
-Turn messy data into meaning—Pandas gives you the power, this course shows you how Jetbrains
+Turn messy data into meaning—Pandas gives you the power, this course shows you how from Jetbrains